Justin-Le/nonverbal-toolkit/README.md

 ## Motivation

-Considering any configuration or movement of the hands, face, and head to be an "expression", the majority of techniques for expression recognition rely on fitting models to image/video data.
+Considering any configuration or movement of the hands, face, and head to be an "expression", the majority of techniques for expression recognition rely on fitting models to a large database of images/videos.
 What's wrong with this approach?
 Nothing, of course, assuming that the training data includes examples representative of the entire human race.
 It would be difficult to create such a dataset!
 A great number of people have features that appear nowhere in the currently available datasets, particularly people who have conditions such as:

 * Cerebral Palsy
 * Treacher Collins Syndrome